Humphrey could make big splash with new pool features

 The original pool opened June 18, 1922, and the current pool opened in the summer of 1961, making it 59 years old.

-Henke said when he presets his report to the council he expects it will want to know the cost of making repairs versus the cost of building a new pool.
+Henke said when he presents his report to the council, he expects it will want to know the cost of making repairs versus the cost of building a new pool.
 The council will decide how — or if — it wants to proceed.

 “It’s still useful,” Henke said of the pool.
 “But does it offer any of the modern amenities?
 No.”